CompleteUnityDeveloper2/4_Argon_Assault/README.md

 2. Create placeholder enemies for the player to aim at and shoot.
 3. Create 10-20 seconds of gameplay setup, ready for our functionality.

+### 20b Instructor Hangout 4.2 ###
+1. Deep dive into the player movement including understanding why we have created xOffset, what exactly Time.deltaTime is calculating and why we clamp our movement.
+2. Q&A answers and responses.
+3. Good tips from students.

 ### 21 Project Tidying Checklist ###
 In this video (objectives)...
 1. Organise Assets folder.